103P/Hartley

 Hartley 2 was the target of a flyby of the Deep Impact spacecraft, as part of the EPOXI mission, on 4 November 2010, which was able to approach within 700 km of Hartley 2 as part of its extended mission.
 As of November 2010 Hartley 2 is the smallest comet which has been visited.
 It is the fifth comet visited by spacecraft, and the second comet visited by the Deep Impact spacecraft, which first visited comet Tempel 1 on 4 July 2005.

 Discovery and orbit

 Comet Hartley 2 is a small Jupiter-family comet having an orbital period of 6.46 years.
 It was discovered by Malcolm Hartley in 1986 at the Schmidt Telescope Unit, Siding Spring Observatory, Australia.
 It has the perihelion near the Earth's orbit at 1.05 AU from the Sun.

 2010 Earth approach

-Comet 103P passing within 0.12 AU of Earth on 20 October 2010.

 The comet passed within 0.12 AU of Earth on 20 October 2010, only eight days before coming to perihelion on 28 October 2010.
 From northern latitudes, during early November 2010, the comet was visible around midnight without interference from the Moon.
 The comet reached an apparent magnitude of about 5 and became dimly visible by naked eye.